 138.4 x 67.3 x 7.3mm / 148g

-In terms of modern iPhones with screens of under 5 inches, the only ones made in the last few years are the iPhone SE (2022) and the iPhone SE (2020).
+In terms of modern iPhones with screens of under 5 inches, the only one made in the last few years is the iPhone SE (2022).
 That’s a big change for Apple, which has many older phones in this size – but they’re old enough that we can’t really recommend them.

-Both of these models of the iPhone SE have a 4.7-inch screen, which is absolutely tiny by modern standards, so they’re very easy to operate with one hand, but won’t be great for media.
-They’re all the worse on the media front because they use LCD, while other modern iPhones have OLED screens, which offer blacker blacks, and better contrast.
+This model of the iPhone SE has a 4.7-inch screen, which is absolutely tiny by modern standards, so it’s very easy to operate with one hand, but won’t be great for media.
+It’s all the worse on the media front because it uses LCD, while other modern iPhones have OLED screens, which offer blacker blacks, and better contrast.
 There’s also no HDR support here.
 This however all keeps costs down, making the iPhone SE line the most affordable modern iPhones you can buy.